ap3xx/foda-be-ulduar-guide/docs/index.en.md

 This guide serves as a pre-raid preparation obligatory read.
 Besides watching some videos, information shown here is __very important__ to be known before steping into the raid.
 Ulduar is a very high step from Naxxramas and other Phase 1 content, difficulty wise.
-Preparing yourself and helping other raid members is a necessary attitude regarding Raid group success.
+Preparing yourself and helping other people is a necessary attitude regarding guild success.

-## The raid
+## The Raid

 ![](./img/ulduar.png)